 The needs for library services rose accordingly with the increasing number of students.
 Since 1998 the university had spent RM20 million to upgrade and update its collection of library materials.
 This does not include furniture, library security system and other related equipments.
 The number of staff also increased from 4 in early 1998 to 59 in 2005.
 From that number 17 was professional staff trained in librarianship.

 In 1999 the university had approved the construction of a new building with 13,063 square meters of floor space.
 The building equipped with lifts for users is completed by the end of 2003.
-Other facilities include exhibition area, bookshop, cyber cafe, 24 hour reading room, baggage area, discussion room, research room, auditorium, IT training room, meeting room, viewing room, conservation and printing room, photocopy room and surau.
+Other facilities include exhibition area, bookshop, cyber cafe, 24 hour reading room, baggage area, discussion room, research room, auditorium, IT training room, meeting room, viewing room, conservation and printing room and surau.
 Other facilities such as area to put the monographs collection, serials and multimedia were also not neglected.

 To increase its services the building will be equipped with the latest information, communications and technology (ICT) facilities and linked to UPSINet.
 The acquisition of a world class Integrated Library Management System is completed by the end of 2002.

 It is hoped that all facilities will be the catalyst to the teaching, learning, research activities and publication in the university.